-Other AL values/air gaps and materials available on request - see Processing remarks on page 3.
+Other $A_L$ values/air gaps and materials available on request - see Processing remarks on page 3.
+Combination with I core available on request.

 Cautions and warnings

 Mechanical stress and mounting

 Ferrite cores have to meet mechanical requirements during assembling and for a growing number of applications.
 Since ferrites are ceramic materials one has to be aware of the special behavior under mechanical load.